|Top Previous Next|

-FreeFlyer is available in headless mode (FF.exe) for 64-Bit Red Hat Enterprise Linux 7.
+FreeFlyer is available in headless mode (FF.exe) for 64-Bit Red Hat Enterprise Linux 7 and Red Hat Enterprise Linux 8.
 Once you've acquired the Linux FreeFlyer install package from a.i. solutions, perform the following steps to complete the installation of FreeFlyer on your Linux machine.
 Root privileges are required in order to complete the installation process.

 How to Install

 2.FreeFlyer for Linux on Red Hat Enterprise Linux 7 has software package dependencies that are managed through the Efficios repository, so you will need to add it to your package manager.

 3.Install the Efficios package signing key.
 To learn more about why package signing keys are used, refer to RedHat's blog post on securing RPM signing keys.

 Note: The dependencies listed in steps 2 and 3 are only required for Red Hat Enterprise Linux 7 and are not required if you are using Red Hat Enterprise Linux 8.

 4.Navigate to the directory that contains the FreeFlyer install package.